 Rough Cut Cedar Lumber

 These wooden materials underwent no finishing procedures, so you must prep them before using them.
-You can sand or plan these lumber pieces to yield a smooth finish.
+You can sand or plane these lumber pieces to yield a smooth finish.

 Cedar Wood Fencing

 Making a fence out of cedar material is more expensive than vinyl ones, but the cost depends on your desired style and design.
 If you’re installing it alone, the material expenses alone cost around $7 to $12.00 per linear foot .